tpiekarski/LimeSurvey/application/extensions/TopbarWidget/readme.md

 >
 > (3) where to store the html (should be in a view)

-Changing which buttons are shown for a controller are done in `getTopbarButtons()`.
+Changing which buttons are shown for a controller is done in `getTopbarButtons()`.

-To add a new button, use the `Menu` class or a subclass.
+To add a new button, use the `Menu` class or a subclass and add it to the button list.

-To add a new _type_ of button, add a new class in `buttons/` and a new view file in `views/`.
+To add a new _type_ of button, add a new class in `buttons/`, extending `Menu` or `MenuItem` (if dropdown item), and a new view file in `views/`.

 All HTML is stored in `views/`.